JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 The first line of this code selects the TextGrid with the name that's stored inside the `thisTextGrid$` variable name.
 It we want to work with TextGrids, we have to select them in Praat.
 Since we need to extract information about the TextGrid (how many phonemes there are) we need to make sure Praat is working with the right object.

 What the next line does is it goes to the first tier—hence the `1` in that line—and it finds out how many intervals there are in it.
 This number is saved into a new variable called `numberOfPhonemes`.
 Remember that all of these variable names are completely arbitrary and you can call them whatever you want.
 I tend to use verbose names, but that's just my own style of Praat scripting.
+Also, remember that the variable name `numberOfPhonemes` does *not* end with a `$` sign because this stores a number instead of a string.

 To see how many of these intervals there are, let's display this information: